MPAS-Dev/compass/docs/design_docs/compass_package.rst

 -------

-While the existing COMPASS infrastructure has served us well in providing a framework for setting up MPAS testcases and test suites, several shortcomings have emerged over the years.
+While the existing COMPASS infrastructure has served us well in providing a framework for setting up MPAS test cases and test suites, several shortcomings have emerged over the years.
 First, new users have not found the current system of creating XML files that are parsed into python scripts, namelists and streams files very intuitive or easy to modify.
 Second, the current scripts and XML files do not lend themselves to code reuse, leading to a cumbersome system of symlinked scripts and XML config files.
-Third, the only way that users currently have of modifying testcases to edit namelists, streams files and run scripts for each step individually after the testcase has been set up.
-Fourth and related, there is not a way for users to easily constrain or modify how many cores a given testcase uses, making it hard to configure testcases in a way that is appropriate for multiple machines.
+Third, the only way that users currently have of modifying test cases to edit namelists, streams files and run scripts for each step individually after the test case has been set up.
+Fourth and related, there is not a way for users to easily constrain or modify how many cores a given test case uses, making it hard to configure test cases in a way that is appropriate for multiple machines.
 Fifth and also related, COMPASS does not currently have a way to provide machine-specific paths and other information that could allow for better automation on supported machines.